AuroraMaster/react-native-ohos-library/en/react-native-nfc-manager.md

 ### 3. Introducing RNNfcManagerPackage to ArkTS

-> [!TIP] If using version 3.15.0, please configure CMakeLists and import ShakePackge
+> If you are using version <= 3.15.0-0.0.4, please skip this chapter.

 open `entry/src/main/cpp/CMakeLists.txt`，add：